Agasthian/gatsby-stackedboxes/src/content/services/5_masterplanning/index.md

 ---
-title: 'Master Planning/ Urbanism'
+title: "Master Planning/ Urbanism"
-link: '/project'
+link: "/project"
-image: 'furniture.png'
+image: "furniture.png"
+content: "Urban Spaces are the future, as much as people spend time in indoors they tend to spend.."
 ---

 Urban Spaces are the future, as much as people spend time in indoors they tend to spend..